CC-Public/DashboardAssignment/README.md

 #### Trade deed

-This widget should disaply latest update from
+This widget should disaply latest updates about user activity:

 ## Contacts